rowagames/ROWA-Token/Readme.md

 # ROWA Token Contract

-This is the official repository for the ROWA Token Contract.
-ROWA is an ERC20-compliant token, built on the Ethereum blockchain, and serves as the sole token for the ROWA Platform.
+This is the official repository for ROWA Token Contract.
+ROWA is an ERC20-compliant token, built on the Ethereum blockchain, and serves as the sole token for ROWA Platform.
 It features various functionalities, including burnable, pausable, and snapshot capabilities.

 ## Tokenomics